gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 can be causally interpreted but you have to be careful to not say that the demographics caused differences.
 Suppose that a randomly assigned drug dosage is found to show positive differences in older adults and negative changes in younger adults.
-We could say that the dosage causes the increases in older adults and decreases in younger ones, but we can't say that age caused the the differences in the ages -- it just modified how the drug works and what the drug caused to happen in the responses.
+We could say that the dosage causes the increases in older adults and decreases in younger ones, but we can't say that age caused the the differences in the responses -- it just modified how the drug works and what the drug caused to happen in the responses.
 \index{scope of inference}

 \indent Even when we do have random assignment of treatments it is important to think